 5. Permanent Partial Impairment

-If your doctor says that the injury which you received in the course and scope of your employment is permanent, you may be entitled to a lump sum payment.
-This lump sum payment is not meant to compensate you for pain and suffering, rather, it represents compensation for the permanent impairment to your body as the result of your work injury.
-The amount of this recovery is based on a complex formula which takes into account the part of your body that was injured, your percentage of impairment and your workers’ compensation rate based on your average weekly wage.
+If your work injury is permanent, you may be entitled to a lump sum payment.
+The amount of this recovery is based on a formula which takes into account the part of your body that was injured, your percentage of impairment and your workers’ compensation rate of pay.

-Heather has been an attorney for over five years, and is currently practicing workers’ compensation and personal injury law at Kimmel, Carter, Roman & Peltz, P.A. with offices in Newark and Wilmington.
+Heather has been an attorney for over six years, and is currently practicing Workers’ Compensation and Personal Injury Law at Kimmel, Carter, Roman & Peltz, P.A. with offices in Newark and Wilmington.
 Heather worked her way through law school as a paralegal in a personal injury firm.
 After passing the bar exam, she spent several years working as a defense attorney, representing local, regional and national companies.
-With the knowledge gained of the inner-workings of these companies, she now represents injured workers and personal injury plaintiffs.
+With the knowledge gained about the inner-workings of these companies, she now represents injured workers and personal injury plaintiffs.

 Heather is a graduate of Widener University School of Law, and the University of Nebraska- Lincoln.
 Prior to attending law school, she was licensed as a paramedic and spent time volunteering for her local ambulance corps.
-She is also active as a coach and judge for the Delaware High School Mock Trial Competition.
+She is also active as a mock trial coach for Salesianum High School.